bhall2001/flyball-master-manual/getting_started.md

 Start by generating a schedule outside of Flyball Master.
 The schedule should only be a very rough schedule.
 Import this schedule into Flyball Master.
 Use Flyball Master's Schedule Conflict Resolution to finalize the schedule.

-Once a schedule is finalized, export this schedule out of Flyball Master and LOCK the schedule in Flyball Master.
+Now export the final schedule out of Flyball Master and LOCK the schedule in Flyball Master.

-Once a final schedule is created, Division, Club and Team data should be entered into the system.
+Enter Division, Club and Team data into the Flyball Master software.